islamso/fraud-detection-api/README.md

 ## 💳 Credit Card Fraud Detection API

 A machine learning project that detects fraudulent credit card transactions using multiple classification models.
-The best-performing model is deployed as a **FastAPI REST API** for real-time predictions.
+The best-performing model is deployed as a **FastAPI REST API** for real-time detections.

 ---